pwalkerdev/prototyper/README.md

 Initial release of prototyper!
 This project is in it's infancy and very much still a work in progress.
 The current release contains little more than the bare minimum.
 Only C# is supported and scripts cannot be run concurently.
 Scripts must be written in a specific way (see notes above) to be interpreted correctly by headless.
 All of this will be improved upon in future iterations.

+## License

+This project is licensed under the GNU GPLv3 License - see the LICENSE.md file for details